What will the retreat be like?

 How will I get there?

-There is limited public transport in the area, so we will be attempting to organise carpooling from Sydney (and maybe Canberra).
+Generally you are responsible for getting yourself there but we will do what we can to offer lifts or carpooling options.
+For Vejjasala, there is limited public transport in the area, so we will be attempting to organise carpooling from Sydney (and maybe Canberra).
 If you need a lift or can offer lifts, please indicate on the form, or let me know.
 We can also organise a lift from a nearby train station or bus stop.

 What should I do to prepare?